sathwick-p/gprxy/docs/user-guide.md

 ### 2) OAuth/OIDC (JWT via Auth0)
 - Client uses gprxy CLI to get and cache tokens
-- CLI connects to the proxy and sends the JWT as the "password"
+- Client connects with psql and sends the JWT as the "password"
 - Proxy validates JWT locally (JWKS cache), extracts roles
 - Roles are mapped to a PostgreSQL service account
 - Queries run under that service account via pooling